-A single grand opening banner is allowed when a new model home complex opens to the public.
+Builders are permitted to submit for review a single grand opening banner when a new model home complex opens to the public.
 The banner may be in color and size should not exceed 50 square feet.

 Banner display shall include language such as Model Homes, Grand Opening, Now Open, Homes for Sale, Available, Price Range, Builder Name and Logo.
 Other language shall be submitted to the DRB for review and approval.